 The imposing Toujouse Bar in the hotel’s inviting lobby offers a relaxing atmosphere after long days of meetings or city exploring.
 Live piano music sets the tone as guests sip cocktails in this elegant setting.
 The Toujouse Bar is also host to a Jazz Series on Fridays and Saturdays from 6 to 10 p.m.

 The Rooftop Bar at The Tremont House

 The Rooftop Bar is the only outdoor venue on the island to offer a bird’s eye view of Galveston.
 Guests can see the historic harbor, downtown, ship channel, beachfront and other landmarks from this rooftop setting.
-The Rooftop Bar is open Thursday through Saturday evenings.
+The Rooftop Bar is open Wednesday through Saturday evenings (weather permitting).

 Galveston Island is the No. 2 tourism attraction in Texas for in-state and out-of-state travelers.
 Galveston is a historic beach town located just 50 miles south from Houston, Texas – the fourth largest city in the U.S. A diverse cultural town, Galveston Island is a unique destination offering 32 miles of beaches, a variety of family attractions and resorts, one of the largest and well-preserved concentrations of Victorian architecture in the country and Texas’ premiere cruise port.

 Tucked away off the southeast corner of Texas, this island city is named after Bernardo de Gálvez, the Spanish Colonial governor who ordered the first survey of the Texas Gulf Coast in 1786.
 The surveyor, Jose de Evia, named Galveston Bay in honor of the governor and the island was later given the same name.
 Ironically, Bernardo de Gálvez never visited the island that bears his name.